 What should I do if I buy or sell an aircraft that is already registered in Iowa?

 Sellers of aircraft registered in Iowa should complete the Notice of Transfer of Ownership on the aircraft registration certificate.
-If the aircraft is sold out of state, return the Notice of Transfer of Ownership to the Iowa DOT's Office of Aviation.
+If the aircraft is sold out of state, return the Notice of Transfer of Ownership to the Iowa DOT's Aviation Bureau.

 - The Notice of Transfer of Ownership.